Southern Pacific 9010: Retirement as a camera car and restoration as a locomotive

 The camera car was retired in 1984 and donated to the California State Railroad Museum in 1986.
-Initially, volunteers removed the camera "nose" and opened up the highly modified cab windows to 1964 profiles, with the goal of restoration to original appearance.
+Initially, volunteers removed the camera 'nose' and opened up the highly modified cab windows to 1964 profiles, with the goal of restoration to original appearance.
 However, that restoration was halted, and the engine sat in outdoor storage exposed to weather and vandals, with much of the copper wiring and a good portion of the Behr radiator assemblies being stolen.
 It was de-accessioned by CSRM and donated to the Pacific Locomotive Association (PLA) in 2008, along with several pieces of rolling stock.
 They were moved by the Union Pacific Railroad in the summer of 2008 from Sacramento to their interchange with Niles Canyon Railway at Hearst, California.
 The Niles Canyon Railway then transferred SP 9010 to its Brightside Yard.
 Restoration by volunteers of the PLA started in 2008, with much of the cosmetic restoration nearly completed in 2012.

-The restoration process has included the building of a replica of the locomotive's original nose, and returning the locomotive to its original 1964 appearance with its original road number, 9010.
+The restoration process included the building of a replica of the locomotive's original nose, and returning the locomotive to its original 1964 appearance with its original road number, 9010.
 It retained cab controls as the Simulator Camera car and was pushed by a locomotive providing power from behind.
 All gearing was removed during the Camera Car conversion, but a powered bogie ("truck") was located and salvaged in Europe.
 New Cardan main driveshafts were created by The Welte Group to original specifications, allowing the rear Maybach Mercedes-Benz V-16 to power the replaced rear truck.
-That motor, Serial 91168, is under rebuilding with new factory parts by the volunteer crew of the Pacific Locomotive Association.
+That engine (serial number 91168) has been rebuilt with new factory parts by the volunteer crew of the Pacific Locomotive Association.

 On February 14, 2017, the Number 2 Maybach MD870 started up for the first time in nearly 50 years.
 On October 19, 2017, the locomotive moved under its own power for the first time since 1968, and pulled an SD9 and NW2 up a slight grade.
 After many years of restoration work, the locomotive debuted on July 20, 2019.
-There are no plans to restore the Number 1 Maybach MD870 due to its long-time exposure to the elements.
+There are no plans to restore the Number 1 (front) Maybach MD870 due to its long-time exposure to the elements.

 Model

-A HO scale brass model of the 8799 camera car was produced by AJIN for Overland models.
+A HO scale brass model of the 9010 as camera car 8799 was produced by AJIN for Overland models.